dnakamuraz/prepDyn/README.md

     --partitioning_method max
 ```

-If the input files are already aligned, just change the boolean parameter MSA to False:
+If the input files are already aligned, change the boolean parameter MSA to False to accelerate preprocessing:

 ```
 python src/prepDyn.py \